Gratiot Conservation District

 This updated for 2014 powerpoint offers an informational look into the Michigan Agricultural Environmental Assurance Program (MAEAP) with program verifier Joe Kelpinski.
 This video is good for one unit of Phase 1 credit towards your verification.

-Eight system verifications with the Michigan Agriculture Environmental Assurance Program were achieved July 28, 2017 on farms with the Alma FFA, A&E Ag, Gibson Chi-Angus Farm and G&G Farms.
+Eight system verifications with the Michigan Agriculture Environmental Assurance Program were achieved FY23 on the following farms and areas: DNR Rose Lake and Maple River State Game Areas, Gulick Farms, Sixteen Sprigs Lavender Farm.
 Congratulations to all of you!

 Picture